Al-Karak: Kingdom of Jordan

-In 1961, the population of Karak town was 7,422 persons, of whom 1,622 where Christian.
+In 1961, the population of Karak amounted 7,422 persons, of whom 1,622 were Orthodox Christian while the remaining were Muslim.

 In August 1996, there were food riots in the town after the government increased the price of bread.

 The town and castle were the scene of an attack by gunmen on 18 December 2016 in which at least 19 people were killed; 13 Jordanian civilians and security forces, a Canadian tourist, and all 5 attackers.

 Climate

 Al-Karak has a hot-summer Mediterranean climate (Köppen climate classification Csa).
 Most rain falls in the winter.
 The average annual temperature in Al-Karak is 16.5 °C. About 359 mm of precipitation falls annually.

 Demographics

 Al-Karak's metropolitan population was estimated to be 68,800 in 2013, making up 31.5% of the total population of the Karak Governorate.
-Most of the population of the city is Muslim (75%) and there is also a significant Christian population (25%).
+Most of the population of the city is Muslim (75%) and there is also a significant Orthodox Christian population (25%).
 In general, the percentage of Christians in al-Karak is among the highest in Jordan.